Skip to main content

 When I started at BCAA over 20 years ago, I never thought I’d be driving around in a truck that didn’t need gas, with a trunk where the engine should be, delivering service to our Members when and where they need us.

 When the opportunity came up to be one of the first drivers for BCAA’s newest Ford F150 Lightning electric Member Service trucks, I jumped at it.
-I love trying out new technology and this was a perfect chance to figure out new ways to help our Members on the roadside, while doing our part to reduce emissions.
+I love trying out new technology and this was a perfect chance to figure out new ways to help our Members on the roadside, while testing how electric trucks can support a more efficient service.

 Related Article